Gem Theater (Deadwood, South Dakota): Management

 The Gem prospered, bringing in an average of $5,000 a night, even reaching as high as $10,000.
 Swearengen forged alliances with many of Deadwood's most prominent citizens, buying himself immunity from legal or other problems.
 His immunity even extended to the notoriously upright and incorruptible Marshal Seth Bullock, who did not have the political clout to extend his campaign to clean up the town as far as the lower regions of Main Street, which remained Swearengen's territory.

 The front of the Gem consisted of a bar, and the "theater" area; in the back were the rooms for the prostitutes.
 Day-to-day operations were managed by Al Swearengen himself.
-Customers frequently brutalized the women, even to the point of killing them.
+Customers frequently assaulted and tortured the women, even to the point of killing them.

 The violence in the Gem was not confined to the prostitutes, with the saloon being a frequent site of gunfights between drunken patrons; and in one memorable instance, the memoirs of John S. McClintock reported a prostitute named "Trixie" having shot a large hole through the skull of a man who astounded everyone by surviving for another half an hour.